LucasPaetow/FLIP-Animation/readme.md

 On the next possible repaint, the image gets translated and scaled so it is placed over on the starting image.
 This change happens without a transition and is not visually noticeable (if the calculation for the change takes under 100ms, we will perceive it as instantaneously)

-- Play: Visually animate the difference
+- **Play**: Visually animate the difference

 ```
   requestAnimationFrame(() => {
 		...
     requestAnimationFrame(() => {
       	fullscreenImage.style.transform = "";
-      	fullscreenImage.style.transition = `transform $				{transitionTime}ms ${easing}`;
+      	fullscreenImage.style.transition = `transform ${transitionTime}ms ${easing}`;
     });
   });

 ```

 Again, on the next possible repaint, the changes get reverted, but this time with an easing.
-So it falls back into its original shape with a nice and smooth transition
+So it falls back into its original shape with a nice and smooth transition.
+This has to be done with at least one frame between the two actions.
+Otherwise, javascript would just batch the commands together and we wouldn't see any visual effects.
+For the separation of these commands, we can use a requestAnimationFrame within a requestAnimationFrame.
+More on this topic will follow soon.

 #### Things to consider